 As in the previous review, it is assumed a Long Term Service Agreement (LTSA) would be sought for the first one to two overhaul cycles of the gas turbine and steam turbine (typically 6 to 12 years).
+These are typically structured on a "per operating hour" or "per MWh" basis and hence are largely variable costs.
+An assessment of the variable, non-fuel, costs is given in Table 4.3.

-&lt;sup>18 IRAS e-Tax Guide: Treatment of Fixed Machinery under the Property Tax Act; published 2 September 2014
+&lt;sup>20 IRAS e-Tax Guide: Treatment of Fixed Machinery under the Property Tax Act; published 2 September 2014